 Homemade vs. store-bought options

 When your baby has an upset stomach, it’s easy to question whether homemade or store-bought baby food is better.
-Both can be healthy; the key is how they are chosen and prepared.
+Both can be healthy.
+The key is how they are chosen, prepared, served, and stored.

 Homemade baby food: what you need to know

 Homemade baby food gives you full control over ingredients.
-You can avoid additives, extra sugar, and unnecessary salt.
-Simple purees of steamed carrots, peas, or pumpkin can be kinder on sensitive tummies than complex blends.
+You can avoid added sugar, unnecessary salt, heavy seasoning, and ingredients that caused symptoms before.
+Simple purees of steamed carrots, peas, pumpkin, squash, or sweet potato can be easier to track than complex blends.

 Store-bought baby food: convenience vs. control

 Store-bought baby food is convenient and comes in ready-to-serve portions, which is especially helpful for busy days or travel.
-Many brands now offer organic or “clean label” options with minimal ingredients.
+Many brands offer simple options with only one or two ingredients.

 How to decide which is right for you

-You don’t have to choose only one approach.
+You do not have to choose only one approach.
 Many families use a mix of homemade and store-bought foods.
-Watch how your baby responds, adjust the ingredients or textures as needed, and talk with your pediatrician if you are unsure about certain products.
+Watch how your baby responds, adjust ingredients and textures as needed, and talk with your pediatrician if reactions are severe, repeated, or confusing.

 Tips for introducing new foods